hmrc/automatic-exchange-of-information-frontend/README.md

 Run the following command to start services for MDR locally:

-    sm --start MDR_ALL -f
+    sm --start MDR_ALL -r

 Run the following command to start services for DAC6 locally:

-    sm --start DAC6_ALL -f
+    sm --start DAC6_ALL -r

 ## Requirements